 - Our Incident Response Plan and Data Breach Policy are based on the definitions and timelines required to comply with the GDPR.
 Our team is trained on how to put these plans and policies into action if needed.

 - Finally, we are happy to announce a new EU instance of our platform.
 GDPR does not require data localization but some customers have reasons to keep their data in Europe.
-Now their data can be processed and hosted by Smooch entirely in the EU.
+Now their data can be hosted by Smooch entirely in the EU.

 A conversation platform for GDPR compliance